 If you happen to have a long layover in Amman, you can take advantage of Royal Jordanian’s Zuwar Stopover Program.
 This program offers Amman city tours and dining packages, among other things.

 Royal Jordanian award flights can be booked using Qantas points.
-(You can also use any other Oneworld program, such as Cathay Pacific Asia Miles or American AAdvantage.)
+(You can also use any other Oneworld program, such as Cathay Pacific Asia Miles or American Airlines AAdvantage.)
 A flight from Bangkok, Hong Kong or Kuala Lumpur to Amman costs 35,000 Qantas points in Economy or 65,000 points for Business class.
 Royal Jordanian does add a fuel surcharge, bringing the taxes payable to around $250 one-way.
 But these taxes are lower if you book a flight departing Hong Kong, where fuel surcharges are regulated.
 You’ll pay 65,000 Qantas points and just $65 in taxes for a Royal Jordanian seat from Hong Kong to Amman in Business class.
+(This will likely increase when Hong Kong removes its ban on fuel surcharges from 1 November 2018.)

 If you’re flying Royal Jordanian from Bangkok or KL to London (via Amman), the number of Qantas points required increases to 50,000 for Economy or 92,000 for Business.